Aldo Braibanti: Braibanti trial

-He was considered “indefensible" and a living proof that the communists corrupted Italian youth and traditional family values.

-His sentence had a great echo in the international press The New York Times, 12/01/1962, highlighting the profound anomaly of the contested crime and the way it was handled by the Italian procedural system.
-The controversial law on plagiarism that was part of the fascist penal code, led to only this one sentence and in the postwar period.
-It was subsequently abolished partly thanks to the heated debate triggered by Braibanti's conviction.
+Braibanti was considered indefensible and a living proof that the communists corrupted Italian youth and traditional family values.
+His sentence had a great echo in the international press, highlighting the profound anomaly of the contested crime and the way it was handled by the Italian procedural system.
+The controversial law on mental manipulation that was part of the fascist penal code led to only this one sentence, only in the postwar period.
+It was subsequently abolished, thanks in part to the heated debate triggered by Braibanti's conviction.
 The trial quickly revealed its political nature, proposing itself as the last attempt of the old social order to impose its own values against the rising tide of 1968.
 The sentence aroused wide echo throughout Italy: Alberto Moravia, Umberto Eco, Pier Paolo Pasolini, Marco Bellocchio, Adolfo Gatti, Giuseppe Chiari, and numerous other intellectuals in favor of Braibanti.
 The Radical Party led by Marco Pannella was particularly vocal in expressing outrage.